nathanmp/gpxprogress/README.md

 This currently has to be a newline-separated list of workouts, with up to three space-separated arguments each:
 - Distance traveled.
 Required.
 - Units the distance is measured in.
 Optional.
 Assumed to be miles if empty.
-- A number to modify the distance.
+- A number to multiply the distance by.
 Optional.

-If it's a positive number, the distance is multiplied by it.
-If it's a negative number, the distance is divided by its absolute value.

 ## Output

 Easiest to explain it by example.